Subleading corrections to the $S^3$ free energy of necklace quiver theories dual to massive IIA: Discussion

 to match the analytic continuation of the Fermi-gas free energy.
 It is easy to verify that the first two terms in this expansion of the planar free energy matches the corresponding terms in the Fermi-gas result, (\ref{eq:F:Fermi}), in the overlapping parameter regime $\hbar,\theta>0$ up to $\mathcal O(\hbar^4)$.
 In fact, it is this expansion that supports the extraction of the analytic coefficients in the second quantum correction to the number of states, (\ref{eq:quant2}), from the numerical computation.

-Based on this matching of the saddle point and Fermi-gas results, we conjecture that the $N^\fft53$-leading and the first linear $N$ sub-leading terms of the free energy in the large-$N$ limit with fixed Chern-Simons levels $k_a$ comes \emph{only} from the planar limit of the free energy.
-This is in contrast with ABJM theory where the first $N^\fft12$ sub-leading term of the free energy receives both genus zero and genus one contributions \cite{Mezei:2013gqa}.
+Note that the first two terms of (\ref{eq:GT2F0}) and those of (\ref{eq:F:Fermi}) are not necessarily the same as each other since they are derived using different expansion parameters presented in (\ref{expansion}).
+For example, if there is a genus one contribution of $\mathcal O(|\kappa|^{-\fft53}N^0)$ or $\mathcal O(|\kappa|^{-1}N^0)$ in the expansion (\ref{eq:GT2F0}), this will affect the $N^\fft53$ order or the linear $N$ order contribution in the expansion (\ref{eq:F:Fermi}) respectively.
+Nevertherless, the first two terms of (\ref{eq:GT2F0}) and those of (\ref{eq:F:Fermi}) match up to $\mathcal O(\hbar^6)$ corrections, which implies that the $N^\fft53$-leading and the first linear $N$ sub-leading terms of the free energy in the large-$N$ limit with fixed CS levels $k_a$ followed by the small $\hbar$ expansion comes \emph{only} from the planar limit of the free energy.
+Furthermore, the former seems to improve the latter by providing all order expansions of small $\hbar$ through the closed expression (\ref{eq:F:plannar:saddle:thetah}).
+Based on these observations, we conjecture that (\ref{eq:F:plannar:saddle:thetah}) provides the first two leading terms of the GT theory partition function precisely in the large-$N$ limit with fixed CS levels $k_a$.
+This is in contrast with the ABJM theory where the first $N^\fft12$ sub-leading term of the free energy receives both genus zero and genus one contributions \cite{Mezei:2013gqa}.

 Curiously, except for the log term and the term with $\hbar^2\theta^2(-16\theta)$ in the penultimate line, all other terms in (\ref{eq:F:Fermi}) arise from the planar limit when matching with the 't~Hooft expansion.
 In fact, the $\hbar^2\theta^2(-16\theta)$ term is rather unusual as it breaks the natural pattern of an $\hbar\theta$ expansion.
 Moreover, such a term corresponds to an $\mathcal O(N^1)$ contribution in the 't~Hooft limit, which does not fit naturally into the genus expansion with contributions scaling as $\mathcal O(N^{2g-2})$.
-It is not entirely clear whether this is an artifact of translating from the fixed $k_a$ expansion to the 't~Hooft limit, or if it would in the end be canceled by, \textit{e.g.}, non-perturbative terms in the Fermi-gas expansion.
+It is not entirely clear whether this is an artifact of translating from the fixed $k_a$ expansion to the 't~Hooft limit, or if it would in the end be canceled by, \textit{e.g.}, non-perturbative terms in the Fermi-gas expansion: note that the grand potential (\ref{eq:J:1}) used to derive a partition function through (\ref{J:to:Z}) is not a simple polynomial but an infinite series for the GT theory, so the structure of non-perturbative corrections could be more involved compared to the ABJM case.
 Due to its nature, this linear $N$ term is not of the universal form found in (\ref{eq:F:beyond:saddle}), and we believe in both cases that such linear $N$ terms ought not to be present in the full result.
 It would be interesting to see how the fate of such terms is ultimately resolved.